kapouer/express-dom/README.md

 when the c++ bindings are not builded - in which case some features are disabled like pdf/png output.

-The webkitgtk bindings are slower to jumpstart, but faster and more resistant on heavy loads, while jsdom is way faster to start, but eats more memory and is slower, less stable on heavy loads.
+The webkitgtk bindings are slower to start, but faster and more resistant on heavy loads, while jsdom is way faster to start, but eats more memory and is slower, less stable on heavy loads.
 A planned feature is to allow switching from one backend to the other easily.